Spectroscopic Characterization of redMaPPer Galaxy Clusters with DESI: Results

 We fit a power-law $\sigmacl = a \lambdatrue^k$ to the observed relation between $\sigmacl$ and $\lambdatrue$, finding best-fitting slopes of $k_{z\sim0.1}=0.36 \pm 0.03$ and $k_{z\sim0.2} = 0.37 \pm 0.03$ at $z\sim0.1$ and $z\sim0.2$, respectively.
 This is lower than the $0.44 \pm 0.02$ slope for \redmapper{} clusters quoted in \citet{redmapper4}, a difference we attribute to our projection effect model more accurately accounting for the velocity dispersion of true cluster galaxies and that of galaxies in projection.
+When fitting the power law model using mean \redmapper{} richness instead of spectroscopic richness, we obtain $k_{z\sim0.1}=0.38 \pm 0.03$ and $k_{z\sim0.2} = 0.39 \pm 0.03$ at $z\sim0.1$ and $z\sim0.2$, respectively.
+This suggests that the difference in velocity dispersion definitions is more important than the difference in photometric vs.~spectroscopic richness in causing the discrepancy we observe relative to \citet{redmapper4}.
 Using hydrodynamical simulations, \citet{Munari} predict a slope for the relation between cluster galaxy velocity dispersion and halo mass for virialized systems, $\sigmacl \propto M^{0.364\pm0.01}$ (where the systematic uncertainty on the index varies depending on the astrophysical feedback implementation).
 Together, these relations confirm an implied approximately linear relationship between $\lambdatrue$ and the three-dimensional halo mass, with $\lambdatrue$ scaling as mass to the power $\alpha_{z\sim0.1} = 1.01 \pm 0.09$ and $\alpha_{z\sim0.2} = 0.98 \pm 0.08$.
 We note that this slope fit to the $\sigmacl$ to $\lambdatrue$ relation is highly constrained by the low richness bin, which is by far the largest sample by number of clusters and galaxies.
 The uncertainty decreases for larger samples, consistent with being interpretable as an uncertainty on the mean quantity fit to the stacked data.
-Since the slope found is dependent on this bin, however, we highlight that the goodness-of-fit metrics of $\chi^2_{\rm red.}=2.6$ ($p=0.04$) at $z\sim0.1$ and $\chi^2_{\rm red.}=3.3$ ($p=0.01$) at $z\sim0.2$ suggest the uncertainties reported may likely be underestimated.
+Since the slope found is dependent on this bin, however, we highlight that the goodness-of-fit metrics of $\chi^2_{\rm red}=2.6$ ($p=0.04$) at $z\sim0.1$ and $\chi^2_{\rm red}=3.3$ ($p=0.01$) at $z\sim0.2$ suggest the uncertainties reported may likely be underestimated.